inmanta/pytest-inmanta/README.md

     assert changes == {"value": {'current': 'read', 'desired': 'write'}}
 ```

-Testing functions and classes defined in a module is also possible
+Testing functions and classes defined in a v1 module is also possible
 using the `inmanta_plugins` fixture.
 The fixture exposes inmanta modules as its attributes
 and imports them dynamically when accessed.
+For v2 modules, the recommended approach is to
+just use top-level imports instead of using the fixture.

 ```python
     def test_example(inmanta_plugins):